 How was the apartheid system established after 1948?

 What impact did apartheid have on the people of South Africa?

 How effectively was apartheid established?

 Did all White South Africans support apartheid?

-The establishment of the apartheid system: the apartheid laws.
+The apartheid system; aims and establishment.
 The impact of the apartheid system on the different peoples of South Africa.
 The methods used to enforce the apartheid system, including the suppression of opposition and the establishment of homelands.
 The different attitudes amongst White South Africans towards apartheid.

 Key Question 2: What was the nature of the opposition in South Africa to apartheid and how did the government react to this opposition?
 Focus Points